-Is petition for declaration of Nullity Marriage the same as Petition for Annulment of Marriage?
+Is a Petition for Declaration of Nullity of Marriage the same as a Petition for Annulment of Marriage?

 No, these are distinct legal processes.
-The grounds for Petition for Declaration of Nullity of Marriage are that of Articles 35, 36, 37, 38, 41, 53 of the Family Code of the Philippines while the grounds for Petition for Annulment of Marriage are that of Article 45 correlated with Article 46 of the same code.
+The grounds for a Petition for Declaration of Nullity of Marriage are based on Articles 35, 36, 37, 38, 41, 53 of the Philippine Family Code.
+The grounds for a Petition for Annulment of Marriage, however, are found in Article 45, in relation to Article 46 of the same code.
 Trust your lawyer to guide you through the process, presenting relevant information and helping to determine the best course of action.

-No. The signature / or consent of the other party is not required.
-In fact, collusion between parties are prohibited.
-If the other party will not attend the hearing, his/her right to present evidence on his/her behalf will be waived and the court will consider only those pieces evidence which you presented.
+No. The consent or signature of the other spouse is not required, and collusion between parties is prohibited.
+If the other spouse chooses not to attend the hearing, their right to present evidence will be waived and the court will only consider the evidence you presented.

 There are circumstances where the petitioner must appear in person, such as during psychological evaluations, investigations to determine collusion, pre-trial, and during open court testimonies.